 Below, we've broken down some other common struggles parents encounter when raising siblings.
 In each section, you'll learn some insight behind the behavior struggles and some ideas for how to intervene or prevent it.

-Get more ideas to soothe sibling rivalry in our free call From Hatred to Harmony: How Hand in Hand Changes Sibling Rivalry.
+Get more ideas to soothe sibling rivalry – especially around sharing – in our free call It's Mine – Diffusing the Sibling Sharing Squabbles.

 These resources are also helpful: